-- 4.1 The Chief Executive, in respect of SPA Corporate is authorised to transfer funds between revenue expenditure headings and between capital projects (virements), Authority staff or other costs, in line with the delegation set out in the Financial Regulations and financial delegations. - 4.2 The Chief Executive may instruct expenditure for which provision has been made within the appropriate budget (the limits of which are set out in financial delegations appended to the Financial Regulations).
+- 4.1 The Chief Executive, in respect of SPA Corporate is authorised to transfer funds between revenue expenditure headings and between capital projects (virements), Authority staff or other costs, in line with the delegation set out in the Financial Regulations and financial delegations matrix. - 4.2 The Chief Executive may instruct expenditure for which provision has been made within the appropriate budget (the limits of which are set out in financial delegations matrix).